A2.7: As a Tourist in the City

 The church Show

-Il centro storico: The historic centre (Italian)
+Il centro storico: the historic centre (Italian)

 Il centro storico